-That will cost and if you’re approaching a lender with a bad credit history, they will want a larger deposit to extend you finance.
+That will cost and if you’re approaching a lender with a bad credit history, they will want a larger deposit to extend your finance.
 The amount you’re offered will be based on the property value so you will find it challenging to get a home loan to renovate a property because it’s going to increase the loan to property value ratio.
 For a first-time buyer to access a buy to let mortgage on a residential property with a bad credit score, you’d most definitely want a higher deposit.
 Usually around half the total amount you need.

 If renovation is what you plan, then commercial lenders would be a more viable financing route you could take.
-There’s also bridging finance available to those with a poor credit history, however, this is a higher charge and best not relied on as a source for capital investment, but more for cash flow purposes should you take on a renovation project, or find that your rental doesn’t quite go to plan and you need a short burst of cash.
+There are also bridging finance available to those with a poor credit history, however, this is a higher charge and best not relied on as a source for capital investment, but more for cash flow purposes should you take on a renovation project, or find that your rental doesn’t quite go to plan and you need a short burst of cash.

 An adverse credit history is not going to prevent you from getting on the property ladder.
 A lack of income will.
-If that’s what’s happening, there are financing options for first time buyers that can help you get onto the property ladder using a buy to let mortgage.
+If that’s what’s happening, there are financing options for first-time buyers that can help you get onto the property ladder using a buy to let mortgage.

-There’s many ways to get onto the property ladder and there’s many more that can be considered a barrier, which in most cases, the situation can be worked around by working with the right lender.
+There are many ways to get onto the property ladder and there’s many more that can be considered a barrier, which in most cases, the situation can be worked around by working with the right lender.